What is Chlamydia?

 The most characteristic thing about chlamydia is precisely the absence of symptoms in many people.
 However, some of the infected people do develop symptoms.
 When symptoms occur, this usually occurs one to three weeks after the infection.
 The symptoms can range from mild to severe and vary between men and women.

 Various complaints can occur in women.
 A common symptom is a burning sensation or pain when urinating.
 You may also have more discharge from your vagina, or the discharge may change color or smell.
 Some women experience bleeding after sexual contact or between periods.
-This is called interim blood loss and can be a signal that something is not right.
+Pain in the lower abdomen can be vaguely present or, on the contrary, become severe, pain during sex can also occur.
+These symptoms may indicate a pelvic infection where your uterus, fallopian tubes, or ovaries are inflamed.

 In men, chlamydia often manifest itself differently.
 A white, slimy fluid coming out of the penis is a possible sign of infection.
 Pain or burning when urinating also occurs, just like in women.
 Some men experience pain in their scrotum, which may indicate an inflammation of the epididymis.